sahanasjay/data_journalism_portfolio/README.md

 ## Working with APIs, creating dynamic directory structures, automating guide text and binding pdfs

 In [loc_api_pdf_download_combine.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/loc_api_pdf_download_combine/loc_pdf_download_and_package.Rmd), I wrote code that uses the Library of Congress' API to locate and download newspaper page PDFs and OCR text from the 60-day window surrounding a lynching date.
-As they're downloaded, one of my custom functions saves the files into a dynamic folder structure that reflects the newspaper each file belongs to.
-Another custom function binds PDFs into  packets, adding automated guidetext to help reporters navigate the contents of each booklet.
+As they're downloaded, a custom function saves the files into a dynamic folder structure that reflects the newspaper titles each file belongs to.
+Another custom function binds the PDFs into  packets, adding automated guidetext to help reporters navigate the contents of each booklet.
 I practiced error handling and experimented with parallell processing, making my download code more efficient.

 My work helped kick off the search for lynching coverage in newspapers, part of a Howard Center investigation into historically white-owned newspapers’ role in supporting and inciting racial terror.
-The project will be published in December
+The project will be published in December.

 To see my code, go to [loc_api_pdf_download_combine.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/loc_api_pdf_download_combine/loc_pdf_download_and_package.Rmd).
 To see output from the pdf download function, check out [newspaper_pdfs_example_set](https://github.com/sahanasjay/data_journalism_portfolio/tree/main/loc_api_pdf_download_combine/newspaper_pdfs_example_set).
 To see output from the pdf packaging code, go to [pdf_packets_bound_example](https://github.com/sahanasjay/data_journalism_portfolio/tree/main/loc_api_pdf_download_combine/pdf_packets_bound_example/current_title_Daily%20herald/victim_1936-08-14).